 Lymphogranuloma Venereum is a sexually transmitted infection (STI) caused by a variant of the Chlamydia trachomatis virus.
-Lymphogranuloma Venereum is usually passed on through having unprotected sex, sharing sex toys, group sex or through fisting (when a hand is inserted inside a partners rectum) where the virus enters the body through the rectum, penis or vagina.
+Lymphogranuloma Venereum is usually passed on through having unprotected sex, sharing sex toys, group sex or through fisting (when a hand is inserted inside a partners rectum) with the virus entering the body through the rectum, penis or vagina.
 The virus can also be transmitted orally through the mouth and throat but transmission this way tends to be rare.

 Lymphogranuloma Venereum LGV attacks the lymph nodes, an important part of your immune system, usually around the genitals and anus.
 Often, there are no symptoms of Lymphogranuloma Venereum, however, the majority of symptoms that have appeared within the UK have shown up in the rectum.

 In 2019, Public Health England reported a staggering 94.8% of LGV cases found in gay or men who have sex with men (MSM) with positive cases increasing from 8.2% to 9% between 2018-2019.
 Previously, cases in the UK were declining while LGV outbreaks were prominent abroad in Europe, Australia and North America but cases have been shown to be steadily increasing every year within the UK.

 Let’s find out more about the symptoms of Lymphogranuloma Venereum, treatment and testing of Lymphogranuloma Venereum, HIV and LGV, as well as how to protect yourself from catching this common STI.